Report a concern

 The iReport reports are not accessible to anyone employed by L’Arche.
 They are accessible to the iReport Team through a password protected account.

 These confidential report recipients are professionals, skilled in safeguarding, confidentiality, assessment and referral practices.
 They have been confirmed to the team by the L’Arche USA Safeguarding Commission.
 To protect their privacy, we do not identify them here.
-They act as a team to review report submissions and decide recommended actions.
+They act as a team to review report submissions and decide recommended referrals.
 They will consult with appropriate L’Arche authorities as needed to effectively make their inquiries and referrals.
 They will not share identifying information without the permission of complainants.